neo4j-contrib/py2neo/book/geoff.rst

 .. note::

-    This module requires server version 1.8.2 or above.
+    The geoff.py module requires server version 1.8.2 or above.

 Geoff is a textual interchange format for graph data, designed with Neo4j in mind.
 It can be seen as a graphical equivalent of CSV and is intended to be